feature-engine/feature_engine/docs/index.rst

 The following characteristics make Feature-engine unique:

-- Feature-engine hosts the most exhaustive battery of feature engineering transformations
+- Feature-engine contains the most exhaustive battery of feature engineering transformations
 - Feature-engine can transform a specific group of variables in the dataframe
 - Feature-engine returns dataframes, hence suitable for data exploration and model deployment
 - Feature-engine is compatible with the Scikit-learn pipeline.
 - Feature-engine automatically recognizes numerical and categorical variables
-- Feature-engine will let us know if a transformation is not possible, e.g., if applying logarithm to negative variables or divisions by 0
+- Feature-engine alerts you if a transformation is not possible, e.g., if applying logarithm to negative variables or divisions by 0

 If you want to know more about what makes Feature-engine unique, check this `article <https://trainindata.medium.com/feature-engine-a-new-open-source-python-package-for-feature-engineering-29a0ab88ea7c>`_.